HOME > Prospective Students > Tuition Fees

 1. Students with guardians specified under the Public Assistance Act

-2. Those who live in one of the household situations listed in (a), and also in one of the households listed in (b)
+2. Students living in a combination of one of the household situations listed in (a), and one of the household situations listed in (b):

 (a)